Indicator Type Profile

 The formatting script has one argument, input, the indicator value.
 The input argument should be an array, in order to accept multiple inputs and return an entry-result per input.
 The entry-result per input can be a json array to create multiple indicators.
 If the entry-result is an empty string, it will be ignored and no indicator will be created.

-The output of the reputation script is a verdict score, which is used as the basis for the indicator verdict.
+The output of the reputation script is a reputation score, which is used as the basis for the indicator reputation.
 Reputation scripts must be tagged

 reputationin order to appear in the dropdown for the indicator type.

 Reputation scripts are user-created scripts that either:

 The results of reputation scripts do not print to the war room in the auto-extract flow.

 The enhancement script is not part of the auto extract flow, but can be run manually or from the

 Incident Quick Viewpage.
 Examples of enhancement scripts include an enrichment script, a script that runs a search in a SIEM for the indicator, etc.

 After indicators are identified, you can go to the indicator quick view, click the